HKUDS/LightReasoner/README.md

 <p align="center">

-  <em>Figure 4(a): Expert–Amateur Pairing Effects — Each point represents a fixed Expert model paired with an Amateur model.
+  <em>👈 Figure 4(a): Expert–Amateur Pairing Effects — Each point represents a fixed Expert model paired with an Amateur model.
 The performance gains achieved by LightReasoner diminish as the expertise gap narrows.</em><br>

-  <em>Figure 4(b): Impact of Ablation — Removing key components from LightReasoner consistently reduces performance, revealing their critical contributions.</em>
+  <em>👉 Figure 4(b): Impact of Ablation — Removing key components from LightReasoner consistently reduces performance, revealing their critical contributions.</em>

 </p>